Mitsos132005/Arduino/README.md

 # Arduino
-A repository with all my Arduino programs and projects
+Here you'll find all my Arduino programs and projects that I have done over the years